 Before January 2005 there were no restrictions on who did electrical work in people’s homes or how it should be done.

 The annual number of electric shock and electrical fire fatalities has fallen from around 90 in the mid 1990s to 55.

-The steps to becoming a registered electrician
+The steps to becoming registered

 First decide on the Scheme operator to sign up with.
 Choices include: